Li-Fi based Text Communication between Two Arduino

 Hardware Setup for Transmitter Side:

-In the receiver section, the LDR sensor receives the visible light pulses from the transmitter side and converts it into interpretable electrical pulses, which is fed to the Arduino (Control unit).
-Arduino receives this pulse and converts it into actual data and displays it on a 16x2 LCD display.
+In the receiver section, the LDR sensor receives the visible light pulses from the transmitter side.
+It converts them into interpretable electrical pulses, which are fed to the Arduino (Control unit).
+Arduino receives this pulse and converts it into actual data, and displays it on a 16x2 LCD display.

 Circuit Diagram of Receiver Section: